OptiRTC/optiiot-vendingtests/README.md

 ## How you will be evaluated

-We are looking for concise and readable code that meets the component specifications.
-Where the component specifications are ambiguous or lacking, we are looking to see you make a decision that allows you to move forward without compromising the basic functionality of the application.
+We are looking to see that you:
+- Make good decisions about separating concerns in your implementation.
+- Understand how to unpack messages from a serial input.
+- Can reason about signals on GPIO pins.
+- Can test expected asynchronous interactions.

 We are expecting this task to take you 1-3 hours; please do not spend more than 5 hours on this task.